SharePoint/sp-dev-docs/docs/solution-guidance/Branding-and-site-provisioning-solutions-for-SharePoint.md

 ## Site branding and provisioning with the Cloud Add-in Model
 <a name="sectionSection6"> </a>

-In SharePoint 2013, you can use custom CSOM code in add-ins for SharePoint to provision SharePoint site collections, sites, and subsites with branding elements.
+In SharePoint Server 2013 or SharePoint Server 2016, you can use custom CSOM code in add-ins for SharePoint to provision SharePoint site collections, sites, and subsites with branding elements.
 This site provisioning pattern is called remote provisioning.
 SharePoint is increasingly focused on cloud-based deployments, so this pattern was created to help you use SharePoint's out-of-the-box capabilities to provision site branding in a way that reduces complexity and long-term operational costs.

 ### What can I do with the Cloud Add-in Model?